chochain/tensorForth/README.md

 * install CUDA 11.6+ on your machine
 * download one of the releases from the list above to your local directory

+or, better yet

+* install Docker Engine on your *nix machine
+* pull CUDA 11.6 docker image, a template provided in ~/tests/cuda11_Docker
+* run the CUDA container with your environment variables, a template provided in ~/tests/docker_cuda

 #### with Makefile, and test
 Build on Linux